Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

-Like many popular mixed breeds, the temperament of the Mini Goldendoodle can vary.
+Like many popular mixed breeds, the temperament of the mini golden doodle can vary.

 A good breeder will know which dogs in their breeding stock will produce puppies with loving and calm personalities.

 They are very people-oriented and will want to be by your side for most of the day.
-They are very good at picking up social cues and will readily relax and snuggle whenever their owners are doing the same.
+These mixes are also very good at picking up on social cues and will readily relax and snuggle whenever their owners are doing the same.